 Cabinet Mission – 1946

-Some of the main proposal of Cabinet Mission plan were
+Some of the main proposals of the Cabinet Mission plan was

-- Indian States and British Provinces would combine to form Union of India
+- The Indian States and British Provinces would combine to form Union of India

 - A Constituent Assembly would be established consisting of 389 members.